The Social Security Leveling Option

 Robert Henderson is the President of Lansdowne Wealth Management, an independent, fee-only advisory firm in Mystic, CT.
 His firm specializes in financial planning and investment management for retirement, with a special focus on the particular needs of women that are divorced or widowed.
 He is an Accredited Asset Management Specialist and a Certified Divorce Financial Analyst.
 Mr. Henderson can be reached at 860-245-5078 or email@example.com.
 You can also view his personal finance blog, The Retirement Workshop at http://lwmwealth.com/blog and the firm’s website at http://www.lwmwealth.com.

-If you are an employee or retiree of General Dynamics, Pfizer, or L&M Hospital, and you would like advice and direction on managing your Fidelity 401K or Hewitt 401K plan, please sign up for our monthly newsletter, which provides complimentary ongoing advice, commentary, and model portfolios for each of those plans.
-You can sign up automatically at Your 401K http://www.lwmwealth.com/services/your401k.html.
+If you are an employee or retiree of General Dynamics, and you would like advice and direction on retirement planning or managing your GD Fidelity 401K plan, please sign up for our monthly newsletter, which provides complimentary ongoing advice, commentary, and model portfolios for those plans.